Trinity In Twelve Weeks

 There are five main library buildings:

-• The (Former) Berkeley, Lecky, Ussher Libraries (BLU Complex) which house material for the Arts, Humanities and Social Sciences, plus some other subjects such as Nursing & Midwifery.
+- The Library Complex comprises the (Former) Berkeley, Lecky, and Ussher Libraries which house material for the Arts, Humanities, and Social Sciences, plus some other subjects such as Nursing & Midwifery.

-• The John Stearne Medical Library is located in the Trinity Centre for the Health Sciences at St James’s Hospital, and holds Trinity’s medical collection.
+- The John Stearne Medical Library is located in the Trinity Centre for Health Sciences at St. James’s Hospital, and holds Trinity’s medical collection.

-Some subjects may have copies of books in more than one library.
+Please be aware that some subjects may have copies of texts in more than one library.

 Access and Opening Hours

 You need your student card (TCard) to enter the Libraries and to borrow materials.
-The Trinity Live app can also be used to gain access to Library spaces.
+Although the Trinity Live app can also be used to gain access to Library spaces, we encourage students to use their TCards on the access control gates.
+The cards work better and minimise the risk of queues forming at entrances during busy periods.

 Each Library building has its own opening hours, which change outside of term-time.
 The Library homepage always displays today's hours.
 You can see future times on our 'Opening Hours' page.